sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

    * - Title
      - Description
    * - Read PDF
-     - Reads content of single PDF file or multiple PDF files from a directory
+     - It reads the content of single PDF file or multiple PDF files from a directory.
    * - Read Text files
-     - Reads content of a single text file or multiple text files from a directory
+     - It reads the content of a single text file or multiple text files from a directory.
    * - Read Whole text files
-     - Reads list of Text Files and their content from a directory and lists them in File Name and File Content pair.
+     - It reads list of Text Files and their content from a directory and lists them in File Name and File Content pair.
    * - Binary Files
-     - Reads content of a Binary File and converts it to Text.
+     - It reads content of a Binary File and converts it to Text.
    * - PDF Image OCR
-     - Reads content of OCR image embedded in a PDF file and converts it to Text.
+     - It reads the content of OCR image embedded in a PDF file and converts it to Text.

 Read PDF
 ----------------------------------------

-Below is a sample workflow which contains ``Read PDF`` processor in Fire Insights.
-It demonstrates usage of ``Read PDF`` node to read content of PDF files from a given path.
+Below is a sample workflow which contains the ``Read PDF`` processor in Fire Insights.
+It demonstrates the usage of ``Read PDF`` node to read the content of PDF files from a given path.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset using ``Read PDF`` node.
+*	Reads incoming dataset using the ``Read PDF`` node.
-* 	Print PDF files along with their content using Print Node.
+* 	Print PDF files along with their content using the Print Node.
 Output is displayed in file name and its content pair.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/readpdf-demo-workflow.png
    :alt: readpdf_node_userguide